fluttercandies/flutter_photo_manager/README.md

 With iOS 14 released,
 Apple broughts a "Limited Photos Library" to iOS.
-So you need to use the `PhotoManager.requestPermissionExtend()` to request permissions.
+So use the `PhotoManager.requestPermissionExtend()` to request permissions.
 The method will return `PermissionState`.
 See [PHAuthorizationStatus][] for more detail.

-To reselect the accessible entites for the app, use `PhotoManager.presentLimited()` to call the modal of accessible entities management.
+To reselect accessible entites for the app, use `PhotoManager.presentLimited()` to call the modal of accessible entities management.
-The method is available for iOS 14+ and when the permission state is limited (`PermissionState.limited`), other platform won't make a valid call.
+This method only available for iOS 14+ and when the permission state is limited (`PermissionState.limited`), other platform won't make a valid call.

 ### Get albums/directories (`AssetPathEntity`)

 Albums or directories are abstracted as the [`AssetPathEntity`][] class.
-Use the code below to get all of them:
+To get all of them:

 ```dart
 final List<AssetPathEntity> paths = await PhotoManager.getAssetPathList();